Sydney-Informatics-Hub/tidbits/README.md

 a basic static site generator implemented in Python.
 We use the `tag_cloud` and `tipue_search` plugins to add some basic searchability.

+We use GitHub Actions to automatically build and deploy the site, so you don't need to install Pelican unless you want to preview your content locally.

+### Installing/testing locally

 The dependencies are managed with [Poetry](https://python-poetry.org/).
 Once you've installed Poetry, you should be able to install